flying-YT/CSV4net/README.md

-# Transcript4CSV
+# CSV4net
-"CSV4net" A is a CSV file reading library for .net.
+"CSV4net" is a CSV file reading library for .net.
+"CSV4net" is compiled with .net6.

 ## Overview
 - By specifying the path of a CSV file, read the file data.